larseggert/bcp45bis/draft-eggert-bcp45bis.md

 # Moderation

-A sergeant-at-arms (SAA) is an officer appointed by a deliberative body to keep order during its meetings {{SAA-WIKIPEDIA}}.
+A sergeant-at-arms (SAA) "is an officer appointed by a deliberative body (...) to keep order during its meetings" {{SAA-WIKIPEDIA}}.
 SAAs for the IETF discussion list are appointed by the IETF Chair and are empowered to restrict posting by a person, or of a thread, when the content is inappropriate and represents a pattern of abuse.
 They are encouraged to take into account the overall nature of the postings by an individual and whether particular postings are an